DIMEX

 Action that can be taken for overdue DIMEX deliveries

-The digital DIMEX (see image below) has preceded the actual plastic DIMEX card and can be printed out or saved to your cell phone and used in place of the solid plastic DIMEX card until the delayed plastic DIMEX finally shows up.
+The digital DIMEX (see image below) has preceded the actual plastic DIMEX card and can be printed out or saved to your cell phone, used in place of the solid plastic DIMEX card, until the delayed plastic DIMEX finally arrives.

 It is important to understand that the requirements, costs, and validity of the DIMEX (residency) card remain unchanged.